ismet55555/Hashicorp-Certified-Vault-Associate-Notes/README.md

   - Local location where agent should wriet token
   - Just a local file
   - Application/Service will consume this value and talk to vault server
-- Token in the sink can be response-wrapped or encypted
+- Token in the sink file can be response-wrapped or encypted
 - Application gets token from sink -> vault auth request to agent -> agent proxies auth request to server
 - Auto-auth configuraiton inside vault agent configuraiton file
   - Auth method can be approle, aws, kubernetes, etc